mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-08-14-littlest-avenger-portrait.md

   feature: paperfaces-littlest-avenger-lg.jpg
   teaser: paperfaces-littlest-avenger-teaser.jpg
   thumb: paperfaces-littlest-avenger-150.jpg
-tags: [portrait, illustration, paper by 53, sktchy, blend]
+tags: [portrait, illustration, paper by 53, Sktchy, blend]
 ---

 PaperFaces portrait of the littlest Avenger inspired by a photograph on Sktchy.